deathbybandaid/tdarr_inform/README.md

 4) Select Import,Upgrade,Rename,Delete(multiple versions of delete)
 5) Set the path to the script

+# Side Notes

-## Side Note, There is untested support for Whisparr here, but I don't download that kind of linux ISO to know
+* There is untested support for Whisparr here, but I don't download that kind of linux ISO to know
+* Sonarr/Radarr/Whisparr file paths must be accessible to tdarr.
+This script does/will not "translate" paths.

 # Why this exists